 - Equipment must not be sold, leased, traded-in, rented or given to another party without permission from Nebraska Environmental Trust.

 - Grant recipients are required to provide 24 months of recycling data (pounds recycled) after obtaining the grant equipment, showing the recycling impact the equipment has made in the grant recipient’s community or business.

-- Grant recipients that receive funds for equipment valued at greater than $1,000 are required to maintain insurance for the useful life of the equipment, which will be outlined in the grant contract.
+- Grant recipients that receive funds for equipment valued at greater than $5,000 are required to maintain insurance for the useful life of the equipment and provide insurance documentation on a yearly basis to NRC.